 The good news is that cetearyl alcohol isn’t “bad” for you, your skin, or your hair.
 Most importantly, cetearyl alcohol is very different from “regular” alcohols, like ethanol.

 As a health-conscious consumer, you’re likely always on the lookout for skin and haircare products that don’t contain harmful ingredients.

 Fortunately, the Food and Drug Administration (FDA) requires manufacturers to list ingredients on a product’s label so that you can make an informed decision about what products you choose to put in or on your body.

 Cetearyl alcohol is a chemical found in cosmetic products.
-It’s a white, waxy substance made from cetyl alcohol and stearyl alcohol, both fatty alcohols.
+It’s a white, waxy mixture of cetyl alcohol and stearyl alcohol, both fatty alcohols.
 They’re found in animals and plants, like coconut and palm oil.
 They can also be made in a laboratory.

 Fatty alcohols are sometimes called long-chain alcohols because of their chemical formula.
 They usually have an even number of carbon atoms, with a single alcohol group (–OH) attached to the last carbon.

 Cetyl alcohol helps prevent creams from separating into oil and liquid.
 A chemical that helps to keep liquid and oil together is known as an emulsifier.
 It may also make a product thicker or increase the product’s ability to foam.

 Products with cetearyl alcohol

 - skin lotions

 - hair dye